meghasin/academic-kickstart/content/authors/admin/_index.md

   url: "https://oregonstate.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Ph.D. candidate at Oregon State University, specializing in Machine Learning, Data Science and Computational Biology.
-My research interest is Graphical Modeling, Causal Inference and its application to various data-driven areas.
+My research interest consists of Graphical Modeling, Causal Inference and their application to various data-driven areas.

 # Social/Academic Networking